Inkflow59/SQLGenix/README.md

-# SQLFlow
+# SQLGenix

 ## Description
-SQLFlow is a powerful tool designed to facilitate the interaction between SQL databases and data analysis workflows.
+SQLGenix is a powerful tool designed to facilitate the interaction between SQL databases and data analysis workflows.
 It allows users to execute SQL queries, visualize results, and integrate with various data sources seamlessly.

 ## Features